6 Ways To Use Your Flex Spending on Eye Care Products and Services

 2) Carry over up to $500 per year to use in the following year.

 On the other hand, also according to healthcare.gov, a Health Savings Account (HSA) is a savings account that allows you to set aside pre-tax dollars for qualified health expenses.
 Contrary to FSAs, HSAs can only be used IF you have a High Deductible Health Plan.
 Also, HSA funds roll over if you don't spend them (which is really nice) and can earn interest over time.

 Below is a list of 6 ways to use your flex spending in eye care.

 Have you delayed getting your eyes examined this year?
 Comprehensive eye exams are a great way to utilize your flex spending dollars!

 Therefore, getting your eyes examined, including a full eye health evaluation and the fitting of contact lenses can all be applied to your FSA or HSA!

 Looking to renew your year supply of contact lenses?
 Charge it to your FSA or HSA!
 Also, don’t forget about annual supply rebates that can often save you hundreds of dollars!

 It’s probably no surprise that glasses vary in price and can be expensive.
-Whether your looking to get a pair of computer/reading glass or want to update your night driving glasses or progressives, ALL glasses purchases are FSA and HSA eligible.
+Whether you're looking to get a pair of computer/reading glass or want to update your night driving glasses or progressives, ALL glasses purchases are FSA and HSA eligible.

-Which brings me to my next point, prescription and non-prescription SUNglasses are FSA and HSA eligible too.
+This brings me to my next point, prescription and non-prescription SUNglasses are FSA and HSA eligible too.